Network

 Account takeover: stop the code sharing

-Account takeover fraud is one of the fastest growing cyber threats worldwide.
-It often starts with something that seems harmless.
 A message arrives asking you to share a verification code that was just sent to your phone.
 The request sounds urgent, official and convincing.

 That single code is often the only barrier protecting your bank account, email, social media, or business systems.